italkso/italkso.github.io/cheatsheet/HTTP.md

-HTTP is an [application-layer](https://en.wikipedia.org/wiki/Application_Layer) protocol for transmitting hypermedia documents, such as HTML.
+HTTP ( Hypertext Transfer Protocol ) is an [application-layer](https://en.wikipedia.org/wiki/Application_Layer) protocol for transmitting hypermedia documents, such as HTML.

+<img src="cheat-sheet-images/HTTP.png" alt="HTTP as an application layer protocol, on top of TCP (transport layer) and IP (network layer) and below the presentation layer." style="zoom:33%;" />

-HTTP is simple, extensible, stateless protocol.
-HTTP follows a classical [client-server model](https://en.wikipedia.org/wiki/Client–server_model)：requests are sent by one entity, the user-agent (or a proxy on behalf of it).
+HTTP is a simple, extensible and stateless protocol which follows a classical [client-server model](https://en.wikipedia.org/wiki/Client–server_model).
+Requests are sent by one entity, the user-agent (or a proxy on behalf of it).
 Most of the time the user-agent is a Web browser.

-<img src="cheat-sheet-images/HTTP.png" alt="HTTP as an application layer protocol, on top of TCP (transport layer) and IP (network layer) and below the presentation layer." style="zoom:33%;" />